dotnet/docs/docs/core/run-time-config/threading.md

 ## `AutoreleasePool` for managed threads

-- When running on a supported macOS platform, each managed thread will receive an implicit [`NSAutoreleasePool`](https://developer.apple.com/documentation/foundation/nsautoreleasepool).
+- Configures whether each managed thread receives an implicit [`NSAutoreleasePool`](https://developer.apple.com/documentation/foundation/nsautoreleasepool) when running on a supported macOS platform.

 | | Setting name | Values |
 | - | - | - |